pyani-plus/pyani-plus/CONTRIBUTING.md

 - The short description can, but need not, include the name of the file that is modified
 - There should be a short account of what the change does
 - The short description should not only contain the name of the file that is modified
-- The short description shoudl continue the sentence "This commit will..."
+- The short description should continue the sentence "This commit will..."

 For example, if the commit updates some documentation, the following are good short descriptions: